Changggg/ecopad_documentation/development/README.md

 Adding a new model
 ---------------------

-Inorder to add a new model,we first need to build the model and also a docker file which will contain all the path information of the inputs required for the model and also install all the dependency softwares required to run the model in the proper environment.
+Inorder to add a new model,we first need to build the model and also a docker file which will contain all the path information of the inputs required for the model and also install all the dependency softwares required to run the model in the proper environment.Then goto （my_cybercommons/celery/env/lib/python2.7/site-packages/ecopadq/tasks）and a create a python file which will have the fuction required for the file and we need to add (@task) before the begining of the function or  add the function to the existing task.py file and add (@task) before the begining of the function.